Bob MacKinnon: Biography

 Following a season as a player for the Syracuse Nationals of the National Basketball Association, MacKinnon returned to Buffalo to coach basketball at Canisius High School.
 He compiled a record of 36–2 over two seasons and was appointed coach of the Canisius College freshman squad.
 In 1959, MacKinnon was named head basketball coach and athletic director at Canisius College.
 At the time, he was the youngest coach in the NCAA.
 The program reached its peak a mere four years later, as the Golden Griffins posted a 19–7 record and made an appearance in the NIT Finals that earned MacKinnon Eastern Coach of the Year honors.
 He coached the Griffs for 13 seasons; during his tenure, his capabilities were recognized by his fellow coaches as they selected him to the National Invitation Tournament Selection Committee, the NCAA All-American Selection Committee, and the NCAA Rules Committee.

 MacKinnon left Canisius in 1972, signing on with the Buffalo Braves as assistant coach and scout.
 Within three seasons, the Braves were a National Basketball Association power.
 He also coached during 1974–75 in the American Basketball Association, leading the Spirits of St. Louis to a stunning upset of the defending champion New York Nets in the semifinals of the 1975 ABA Playoffs.
+MacKinnon left the Spirits to be the player personnel director with the Braves because he wanted to back the perceived "sure thing" (with his family also being home in Buffalo), particularly with the shaky future of the ABA (which folded in 1976).
 His achievements in professional basketball were a fitting culmination to a career spent in service to the sport.
 He was recognized for his prowess as an athlete and coach by his induction into the Greater Buffalo Sports Hall of Fame in 1995.